WarpRomo/self-driving-rc-car/README.md

 ### CarController.carImage
 > A numpy RGB array containing the most recently fetched image from the car.

+### CarController.carImageTurn
+> A float between -1 and 1 representing the direction of the car at the time of the image.

+### CarController.carImageSpeed
+> A float between -1 and 1 representing the speed of the car at the time of the image.

 ```python
 CarManager = CarControl(ip="127.0.0.1:5000")
 time.sleep(0.5)